irjudson/client/README.md

 2. Pull requests:  If you'd like to tackle an issue, fork the repo, create a clean commit for the fix or enhancement with tests if necessary, and send us a pull request.
 This is also the path to becoming a core committer for the project for folks that are interested in contributing in more depth.
 3. Documentation:  Better technical documentation is key to broadening the use of the platform.
 We'd love to have more help and this is one of the most valuable contributions you can make.

+## Code Style & Code Quality Testing
+Code Style Testing is provided by [JSCS](http://jscs.info/), which is also available for various editors, including [Sublime, Atom and Visual Studio](http://jscs.info/overview.html).
+To quote Google: "Every major open-source project has its own style guide: a set of conventions (sometimes arbitrary) about how to write code for that project.
+It is much easier to understand a large codebase when all the code in it is in a consistent style."

+Code Quality Testing is provided by JSHint, checking for common pitfalls in JavaScript.
+The rules here are strict, enforcing JavaScript that is most compliant with browsers and JS engines.

+Run both JSCS and JSHint with `grunt test`.
+If you don't have Grunt installed, install it with `npm install -g grunt-cli`.
+More installation information can be found in [Grunt's Getting Started Guide](http://gruntjs.com/getting-started).

 ## Running on Windows

 On Windows, you'll need to install some dependencies first: